All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 Identification: Just a Modified Direct to DNA Approach to Sexual Assault Kit Testing

-<<< back to all podcasts Just a Modified Direct to DNA Approach to Sexual Assault Kit Testing In episode three of the Identification season, Just Science interviews forensic biologist Caitlin Rogers.
-Forensic scientists are always looking to improve the efficiency…
+← Back to Just Science Podcast Original Release Date: February 21, 2019 In episode three of our Identification season, Just Science interviews forensic biologist Caitlin Rogers.
+Forensic scientists are always looking to improve the efficiency and accuracy of sexual assault…

 Identification: Just the Sole of Impression Pattern Evidence